nventive/FlutterApplicationTemplate/doc/Testing.md

     [Read more : Assertions in Dart and Flutter tests: an (almost) ultimate cheat sheet](https://invertase.io/blog/assertions-in-dart-and-flutter-tests-an-ultimate-cheat-sheet)

-- We use [Mockito](https://pub.dev/packages/mockito) to mock classes.
+- We can use [Mockito](https://pub.dev/packages/mockito) to mock classes.

     ```dart
 	import 'package:mockito/annotations.dart';